-11.3 Danger can be reduced by storing cylinders so that the oldest stock can be used first.
+11.3 Dangers can be reduced by storing cylinders so that the oldest stock can be used first.

-11.4 Keeping the full and empty cylinders separately and storing in an orderly way will simplify handling, reduce confusion and permit frequent inspection for signs of leaks or other dangers.
+11.4 Keeping the full and empty cylinders separately and storing in an orderly way will reduce the necessary handling and confusion and permit frequent inspection for signs of leaks or other dangers.
 Valve protection hoods shall always be kept in place except when cylinders are actually being emptied.

-11.5 Cylinders shall be stored in an upright position.
-Cylinders shall be adequately supported in their vertical position while storing and during use to prevent from falling.
+11.5 Cylinders shall be stored fin an upright position.
+Cylinders shall be adequately supported in the vertical position while storing and during use to prevent from falling.

-11.6 Cylinders shall be protected from tampering by unauthorized individuals.
+11.6 Cylinders shall be protected iron tempering by unauthorized individuals.